 Format of the Meeting

-At the meeting, sessions will be organized based on the thematic overlap.
-Participants will be paired with a discussant that will comment on their work after their presentation.
-For this purpose, we ask you to submit a paper of 3,000-5,000 words by July 1st.
-More information on workshops, keynotes, and events will follow in due time.
+At the meeting, sessions will be organized based on thematic overlap.
+Participants will be paired with a discussant for every session who will comment on their work after their presentation.
+The discussant’s role includes introducing the session, identifying the common thread linking all presentations, and facilitating reflections and questions.
+To ensure a well-prepared discussion, we ask each participant to submit a paper of 3,000-5,000 words by June 1st, allowing discussants to organize their time effectively.

 Participation fee